Why Fear-Based Belief Systems Are Distorted

 Fear-Based Belief Systems

 A person lives in a fear-based belief system when they have not yet remembered who they really are and still cling to fearful beliefs and perceptions.
-When they have not yet realized that everything in their world is love, and the only thing that makes it appear as fear is their limited understanding of it.
+Fear-based belief systems are rooted in duality–the concept that there is a polarization of good and evil.
+They have not yet recognized that the foundation of the Universe is love, and the only thing that makes it appear as fear is their own limited understanding of it.

-Fear is not real or tangible.
-It is an idea that exists only in the mind and the only thing that allows it to exist there is the limited understanding of the nature of the self and the universe – that it is all love, and it can never not be love, thus it can never fear, for fear is the absence of love.
+Fear in this context–the fear that we are not good enough, fear of rejection, unworthiness, fear of not doing enough, or being enough–is not real or tangible.
+It is an idea that exists only in the mind and the only thing that allows it to exist there is the limited understanding of the nature of the self and the universe–that it is all love, and it can never not be love, thus it can never fear, for fear is the absence of love.

-If the entire universe and everything in it is made of love, then there can never be an absence of love.
-Fear is an illusion.
+If the entire universe and everything in it is founded on love, then there can never be an absence of love.
+Fear, in this regard is an illusion.

-Every psychic is human, and thus, are subject to that same rule.
+Every psychic is human, and thus, are subject to that same rules as the rest of us.
 They all have belief systems, too, and those belief systems affect how they see and interpret psychic information.

 Our Experience Is Not Objective

-We often place great faith in the experience of others, or in that of ourselves.
+We often place great faith in our own personal experiences and the experience of others–especially people who we perceive as being in a position of spiritual authority, such as a psychic or channel.
 If someone who is a psychic experienced it, it must be true, right?
 If I experienced it, it must be true, right?
-But what you experience is entirely dependent on what you believe.
+But what your experience is entirely dependent on what you believe?
 And any experience that places you in a state of fear is a distortion of universal truth.

 Psychics Have Belief Systems, Too